ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 to spend your time on generating leads, finding referrals, or brushing up on your CS fundamentals (more on that later).

-That being said, I'm not going to avoid answering.
-Here are the cardinal sins of resumes in my book:
+That being said, here are the cardinal resume sins in my book:

 * **Proprietary formats**: not everyone has Microsoft Word installed!
 Stick to PDF.
 * **Grammar or spelling mistakes**: Given the small number of words on a resume,